-An ex-soldier and recovering alcoholic living quietly in Somerset, Stephen Rose has just begun to form a bond with the daughter he barely knows when he receives a summons – to an inquiry into an incident during the Troubles in Northern Ireland.
+An ex-soldier and recovering alcoholic living quietly in Somerset, Stephen Rose has just begun to form a bond with Maggie, the daughter he barely knows, when he receives a summons – to an inquiry in Belfast about an incident during the Troubles, which he hoped he had long outdistanced.

-Above all, to testify would jeopardise the fragile relationship with his daughter.
+Now, to testify about it could wreck his fragile relationship with Maggie.
 And if he loses her, he loses everything.
-Instead, he decides to write her an account of his life; a confession, a defence, a love letter.
+He decides instead to write her an account of his life – a confession, a defence, a love letter.

 Also a means of buying time.
-But time is running out, and the day comes when he must face again what happened in that faraway summer of 1982.
+But as time runs out, the day comes when he must face again what happened in that distant summer of 1982.

 ‘A beautiful, lambent, timely novel’ – Sarah Hall